 "Since the country has acquired the ownership of the Senkaku islands, there has been an increase in incursions and patrols by Chinese government vessels.
-I highly commend the daily work and the effect that you of the Coast Guard [have] as you protect the waters around our country," he said.
+I highly commend the daily work and the effect that you of the Coast Guard [have] as you protect the waters around our country."

 "It can be predicted that the situation in the southwestern ocean will continue to be difficult.
-I hope that you of the Coast Guard will continue in your work of protecting Japan's sovereignty," he said.
+I hope that you of the Coast Guard will continue in your work of protecting Japan's sovereignty."

 Japan's Kyodo news agency said Saturday's action marked the first time Japan has detained a Chinese fishing boat in the Okinawa region since September 2010, when Japan arrested a Chinese trawler captain after he rammed his vessel into two Japanese Coast Guard cutters.

 The arrest sparked a furious diplomatic exchange, before the captain was released weeks later without prosecution.

 Late last month, Japanese Coast Guard vessels used water cannons to repel a ship carrying Taiwanese activists who were headed to the disputed island.
 Japan said the Taiwanese vessel and four escort ships were turned back about 30 kilometers from the island.